craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

             0. (2) if crit rejects `undefined` then any `?.` in the predecessor chains of that result should have their `undefined` removed.

-        0.
+        0. In the case of separable, each should have it's own `hasFinalQdotUndefined` - each being in 1-1 corespondance with the seperable root.
+The effect of any qdot flows up to the root.

         0. Currently `logicalObjectModify` returns a single result - needs to be modified to return multiple for the completely seperable case, or one otherwise.

         0. The rest of call expression doesn't have to change, although a faster version is probably advisable.

+    0. How to represent a narrowed type -